ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

       * convert_atm - set to ‘true’ to process the atmospheric fields
       * convert_sfc - set to ‘true’ to process the surface fields

-When using NEMSIO data as input to CHGRES_CUBE, set namelist as follows:
+When using NEMSIO data as input to chgres_cube, set namelist as follows:

       * fix_dir_target_grid - Path to the tiled FV3 surface climatological files (such as albedo).
       * mosaic_file_target_grid - Path and name of the FV3 mosaic file.